Charlton Athletic F.C.: Film and TV

 After promotion to Division 1 in 1936, the British Pathé company visited The Valley to film the players training.
 The commentary noted a "proud boast" that not a single player during their year in Division 2 was "cautioned".
 The subsequent film, Famous Football Teams at Home.
 No.5: Charlton Athletic (canister:PT 353, media URN: 39727), was released on 28 December 1936, and contains clear views of the early stadium.
 British Movietone News filmed the sixth-round (quarter-final) FA Cup match versus Preston North End, at The Valley, on 1 March 1947, which Charlton won 2–1.
 The commentary was by Lionel Gamlin.
 It begins by showing German prisoners of war clearing snow from the former East terrace.
 (For identification purposes, the video i.d., is: BM48249.
 The film's Friendly Key, is: 470306131).
 Charlton Athletic assumes a pivotal role in the film The Silent Playground (1963).
 Three children get in to trouble when their mother's boyfriend 'Uncle' Alan (John Ronane), gives them pocket money to wander off on their own, so that he can attend a Charlton football match.
 There is some footage from the ground which Ronane is later seen leaving.
 In the long-running BBC sitcom Only Fools and Horses, Rodney Charlton Trotter (played by Nicholas Lyndhurst) is named after the club.
-In the BBC science-fiction series Doctor Who, the Seventh Doctor's companion Ace (played by Sophie Aldred from 1987 to 1989) wears a Charlton Athletic badge on her black bomber jacket and the club is mentioned in the episode Silver Nemesis.
+In the BBC science-fiction series Doctor Who, the Seventh Doctor's companion named Ace (played by Sophie Aldred) wears a Charlton Athletic badge on her black bomber jacket.
 A Charlton Athletic match against Manchester United in the 1950s is depicted in BBC Two television film United (released in 2011).
 The Valley and manager Alan Curbishley made cameo appearances in the Sky One sports drama Dream Team.
 Charlton Athletic featured in the ITV one-off drama Albert's Memorial, shown on 12 September 2010 and starring David Jason and David Warner.
 A young Billy Butcher has a Charlton flag in his room in Amazon Prime Video superhero series The Boys.

 Books

 Charlton Athletic has also featured in several book publications, in both fictional and factual sports writing.
 These include works by Charlie Connelly and Paul Breen's work of popular fiction which is entitled The Charlton Men.
 The book is set against Charlton's successful 2011–12 season when they won the League One title and promotion back to the Championship in concurrence with the 2011 London riots.
+Jen Offord wrote a book called The Year of the Robin, released in June 2022, which focuses on Charlton's difficult 2019–20 season.
 Timothy Young, the protagonist in Out of the Shelter, a 1970 novel by David Lodge, supports Charlton Athletic.
-The book describes Timothy listening to Charlton's victory in the 1947 FA Cup Final on the radio.
+The book describes Timothy listening to Charlton's victory in the 1947 FA Cup final on the radio.